1neReality/MITSUHA/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-[Video tutorial](https://.be/w2pxHZ-GX5Y) Here's how you can set it up on Windows (probably similar steps on Mac and Linux but I haven't tested them).

 ### Prerequisites

 1. [Install Python 3.10.11](https://www.python.org/downloads/release/python-31011/) and set it as an environment variable in PATH